Tawny-breasted myiobius

-The tawny-breasted myiobius or tawny-breasted flycatcher (Myiobius villosus) is a species of passerine bird in the family Tityridae.
+The tawny-breasted myiobius or tawny-breasted flycatcher (Myiobius villosus) is a species of passerine bird in the family Onychorhynchidae.
 It is found in Bolivia, Colombia, Ecuador, Panama, Peru, and Venezuela.

 Its natural habitat is subtropical or tropical moist montane forests.

 Subspecies

 Four subspecies are recognised; M. v. villosus from Panama, western Colombia and western Ecuador; M. v. schaeferi from northern Colombia and northwestern Venezuela; M. v. clarus from eastern Ecuador and eastern Peru; and M. v. peruvianus from southeastern Peru and northwestern Bolivia.

 Description

 The tawny-breasted myiobius grows to a length of about 14 cm.
 The upper parts are mainly dark olive, and the rump is yellow.
 There is usually a yellow patch on the crown in males that is normally kept hidden; this patch is cinnamon-brown in females.
 The underparts are mainly reddish-brown, the throat is dull white and the centre of the belly has a pale yellow patch.
 The otherwise similar sulphur-rumped myiobius (Myiobius sulphureipygius) has paler upper parts and much yellower underparts, with tawniness only present at the sides.
 The black-tailed myiobius (Myiobius atricaudus) lacks any tawniness on its underparts, but in any event, these are lowland species, with the tawny-breasted myiobius occurring at higher elevations than the other members of its genus.